 The Florida Bar

-The Board of Governors voted to withdraw Proposed Advisory Opinion A-12-1, which concluded that lawyers may not use techniques such as meta tags and hidden text on their websites in a deceptive manner, such as: “use another lawyer’s or law firm’s name without a proper purpose, a false representation that a law firm has an office in a particular location when the lawyer does not have an office at that location, or representing that a lawyer handles cases in an area of practice that the lawyer or firm does not practice.”
+On December 13, 2013, the Board of Governors voted to withdraw Proposed Advisory Opinion A-12-1, which concluded that lawyers may not use techniques such as meta tags and hidden text on their websites in a deceptive manner, such as: “use another lawyer’s or law firm’s name without a proper purpose, a false representation that a law firm has an office in a particular location when the lawyer does not have an office at that location, or representing that a lawyer handles cases in an area of practice that the lawyer or firm does not practice.”
 The opinion also concludes that a lawyer may not purchase another lawyer’s name as an ad word.
 The Board of Governors determined that the proposed advisory opinion should be withdrawn because the BRC is of the opinion that the purchase of ad words is permissible as long as the resulting sponsored links clearly are advertising based on their placement and wording, and because meta tags and hidden text are outdated forms of web optimization that are penalized by search engines and can be dealt with via existing rules prohibiting misleading forms of advertising.

 SC11-1327 Amendments To The Rules Regulating The Florida Bar-Subchapter 4-7, Lawyer Advertising Rules